logo

 It evolves throughout the project lifecycle and as the product develops – mirroring the true nature of agile, where things are susceptible to change.

-Managing it can be a challenge if you’re new to agile or to project management in general.
+Managing a product backlog can be challenging if you’re new to agile or project management in general.

-However, if you’re already using a comprehensive agile project management platform like Jira, then the good news is, backlog management is a whole lot easier.
+However, if you’re already using Jira for product management, then the good news is, backlog management is a whole lot easier.

-Nevertheless, you may be struggling to build best practices that can help you manage it effectively.
+Nevertheless, you may be struggling to build best practices that can help you manage product backlog effectively.
 Fret not, you’re right where you need to be.
-Continue reading to learn how easy it is to manage your product backlog with our guide.
+Continue reading to learn how easy it is to manage and refine your Jira product backlog with our guide.

 Components of Jira Product Backlog